The Consumer Credit Law Centre is a free legal service specifically for people with consumer credit issues and disputes.

-Providing a Free, Independent, Confidential and Professional Rural Financial Counselling service to eligible primary producers including cattle producers, fruit and vegetable growers, fishermen, foresters and harvesters and small related businesses who are facing financial difficulties.
+They provide Free, Independent, Confidential and Professional Rural Financial Counselling services to eligible primary producers including cattle producers, fruit and vegetable growers, fishermen, foresters and harvesters and small related businesses who are facing financial difficulties.

-Pre-arranged flexible appointments ar available at your business, on your property or in our regional offices.
+Pre-arranged flexible appointments are available at your business, on your property or in our regional offices.